 Who are the best Simpsons characters?
 Over the course of thirty years (has the animated series really been going on that long?)
 The Simpsons has introduced us to literally thousands of characters.
-Some are firm favourites, others are forgettable duds who would have been better off doing a Poochie and heading back to their home planet.
+Some are firm favourites.
+Others are forgettable duds who would have been better off doing a Poochie and heading back to their home planet.

 Now there are some out there who will say we’ve used this as an excuse to quote a bunch of our favourite episodes from one of the best TV series ever, and to you, we say, ‘yes’, that’s exactly what we’ve done.
 But honestly, who doesn’t love The Simpsons?
 So settle down with a frosty Duff beer (or a Buzz Cola if you’re driving) and enjoy our list of the best (Editor: the writer’s favourite) cartoon characters.
+Warning minor spoilers for one of the best animated series ever ahead.

 Who are the best Simpsons characters?